RESOURCES

 Jesus died in our place.

-On the cross, He took the punishment we deserved.
-He took our guilt, shame, and sin.
-He died so we could be forgiven and brought back into a relationship with God.
+On the cross, Jesus took the punishment we deserved.
+He carried our sin, our guilt, and our shame.
+He was punished so we could be forgiven.

 “The Son of God loved me and gave himself for me.” —Galatians 2:20

-When God shows us His mercy and brings us to new life, everything begins to change.
-What once seemed unimportant or hard to believe now stirs something deep in us.
-Our desires, thoughts, emotions, and direction in life begin to turn toward God.
-He gives us the gift of faith—opening our hearts to trust in Jesus Christ.
-When we come to God in repentance and faith, we receive all the blessings that Jesus has secured for those who belong to Him.
-These are some of the gifts God gives to everyone who is joined to Christ:
+When God shows us His mercy and gives us new life, everything begins to change.
+Things that once seemed unimportant or hard to believe now matter to us.
+Our thoughts, desires, and feelings begin to turn toward God.
+He gives us the gift of faith, opening our hearts so that we can trust in Jesus Christ.
+When we come to Him, turning from our sin and trusting in Jesus, we receive all the blessings that Jesus has won for us.

-• An Exchange: At the cross, Jesus took all our sin and shame as if it were His own.
-In return, He gave us His goodness and perfect life as if we had lived it ourselves.
-God now sees us as clean and right in His sight, not because of anything we have done, but because of what Jesus has done for us.
+At the cross, there is a great exchange.
+Jesus took our sin, our guilt, and our shame as if they were His own.
+In return, He gives us His goodness and His perfect life.
+Because of this, God now sees us as clean and right in His sight, not because of anything we have done, but because of what Jesus has done for us.

-• Life In The Spirit: God gives us His Holy Spirit, who comes to live within us.
-He changes our hearts, helps us to love God, and gives us the power to live in a new way.
+God also gives us His Holy Spirit, who comes to live in us.
+He changes our hearts, helps us to love God, and gives us strength to live in a new way.
+We are brought into God’s family, and He calls us His children.
+We can now call Him our Father.

-• Hope: We have a sure and certain hope, not just for when we die, but for now.
-One day, we will be with God forever in heaven.
-But even today, we can walk with Him, no matter what we face.
-He gives strength when we are weak, comfort when we are sad, and joy that nothing can take away.
+And we are given a sure and certain hope.
+One day we will be with God forever in heaven.
+But even now, we can walk with Him every day.
+He gives us strength when we are weak, comfort when we are sad, and a joy that nothing can take away.

 The Bible tells us that while we were still sinners, Christ died for us (Romans 5:8).
 We didn’t love God first—He loved us.
 The Father sent His Son to rescue us, even though we had turned away from Him.

-If you are experiencing a desire to know God, to be forgiven, or to follow Jesus, that desire is not something you stirred up on your own.
+If you are experiencing a deep desire to know God, to be forgiven, and to follow Jesus, that desire is not something you stirred up on your own.
 It’s God at work in your heart.
-He gently and powerfully draws us to Himself.
-That’s why the Bible says, “Seek the Lord while he may be found; call on him while he is near” (Isaiah 55:6).
+He gently yet powerfully draws us to Himself.
+That’s why the Bible says, “Seek the Lord while he may be found; call on him while he is near” (Isaiah 55:6), and even that seeking is stirred in us by His grace.

 When we sense His grace calling us, we must not ignore it.
-We are to respond by turning from sin and trusting in Jesus.
-This is called repentance and faith.
+We are to respond by turning from sin in repentance and trusting in Jesus by faith.
+As God works in our hearts, we respond in simple, sincere prayer.

 Here are three simple words to guide you: